-The Sonata was written during the playing out of the Dreyfus Affair, which polarised French society, including in terms of culture.
-It brought to a head competing claims on French identity - was France the country of the state, army, aristocracy and Church, or of the principles bequeathed by the French Revolution?
-On opposite of the divide were composer Vincent d'Indy on the conservative wing, and Charles Koechlin on the other.
+Dukas's Sonata was written during the playing out of the Dreyfus Affair, which polarised French society, including in terms of culture.
+It brought to a head competing claims on French identity - was France the country of the state, army, aristocracy and Church, or of the principles bequeathed by the French Revolution?36 On the opposite side of the divide were composer Vincent d'Indy on the conservative wing, and Charles Koechlin on the other.

 The Schola Cantorum de Paris was founded in 1894 by Charles Bordes, Alexandre Guilmant and d'Indy, and favoured the study of Gregorian chant, Renaissance music, late Baroque and early Classical works, in opposition to the emphasis on opera at the Paris Conservatoire.
-The institution ran a campaign against ostentatious virtuosity and even playing by memory.
-Risler himself would sometimes use the music.
+The institution ran a campaign against ostentatious virtuosity and even playing by memory. Édouard Risler himself would sometimes use the music.37 became an important part of the enthusiasm for early French music in particular' (Ellis, Interpreting the Musical Past, p.
+244).
+The 'Latin, dramatic, accessible' Handel came to take the place of the 'Germanic, learned, elitist' Bach, whilst some French musicians wanted German influences purged entirely (ibid. pp. 247, 251).